 Neither leave nor withdrawal apply if you finish your program of study more quickly than expected.
 In that case, you complete your program of study, and this section does not apply.

 The Department of Homeland Security has its own rules regarding leave that are separate and distinct from the University rules.
 When you take an official leave of absence or withdraw from school, your non-immigrant status becomes invalid and you must leave the U.S. within 15 days of the effective date of the leave.
 Your 60-day grace period does not apply because you are taking a leave or withdrawing from your program early.
-(The only exception to this rule is a leave of absence for valid medical reasons documented by medical providers and approved by ISS.)
+(The only exception to this rule is a leave of absence for valid medical reasons documented by medical providers and approved by International Student and Scholar Services (ISSS).)
 Please see an International Student Advisor to discuss your situation.

 If you leave the U.S. for more than five consecutive months, then you will need to restart your F status with a new SEVIS record.